coder/code-server/docs/CONTRIBUTING.md

 ### Linux-specific requirements

 If you're developing code-server on Linux, make sure you have installed or install the following dependencies:

 ```shell
 sudo apt-get install build-essential g++ libx11-dev libxkbfile-dev libsecret-1-dev libkrb5-dev python-is-python3
 ```

 These are required by Code.
 See [their Wiki](https://github.com/microsoft/vscode/wiki/How-to-Contribute#prerequisites) for more information.

-## Creating pull requests

-Please create a [GitHub Issue](https://github.com/coder/code-server/issues) that includes context for issues that you see.
-You can skip this if the proposed fix is minor.

-In your pull requests (PR), link to the issue that the PR solves.

-Please ensure that the base of your PR is the **main** branch.

-### Commits and commit history

-We prefer a clean commit history.
-This means you should squash all fixups and fixup-type commits before asking for a review (e.g., clean up, squash, then force push).
-If you need help with this, feel free to leave a comment in your PR, and we'll guide you.

 ## Development workflow